 When informing a third party in terms of subsection (1), Legal City must:

 - State that we are considering a request for information about the third party;

 - Furnish the name of the requester and, if applicable, the name of the person on whose behalf the requester is making the request;

 - State that the third party may, within 21 days after the third party is informed, make representations as to why the request for access should be refused or give written consent for the disclosure of the record to the requester.

 Once all reasonable steps have been taken by Legal City to notify the third party of the request and should the third party not reply within the specified 21 days then Legal City will make the record of information available to the requester.

-The content of Legal City does not constitute legal, tax or financial advice, nor does it necessarily reflect the views of our management, staff, shareholders, associates, contributors, authors or suppliers.
+The contents of Legal City does not constitute legal, tax or financial advice, nor does it necessarily reflect the views of our management, staff, shareholders, associates, contributors, authors or suppliers.

 Even though every endeavour has been made to ensure the accuracy of this information we cannot be held responsible for any errors and/or omissions.

 By using this web site you agree to accept and abide by our terms and conditions.

 This web site and all its content is copyright © 2000-2019, Legal City CC.